Ensembl/ensembl-client/README.md

 ### Species Selector

 Since we aim to include all the current Ensembl species in the finished site, easy selection of genomes is of paramount importance.
 Our Species Selector home page displays icons for our 42 most popular genomes, or you can search for any species by common or scientific name.

 ### Entity Viewer

-View detailed information about annotation features: genes, transcripts, proteins, variants, etc.
+View detailed information about annotation features: genes, transcripts and proteins.

-### Custom Download
+### Gene name Search

-We are replacing BioMart with a more scalable and performant solution that allows you to quickly configure a custom dataset and download it.
-(Note that there will also be downloads of individual sequences available through other apps such as Entity Viewer.)
+You can search for gene names from any of the applications above.
+Global Search, which will allow you to search for gene names and symbols and other identifiers, is for future development.

-### Global Search
+### BLAST

-Similar to our current site-wide search, the Global Search will allow you to search for gene names and symbols and other identifiers.
+You can BLAST against a range of databases (proteins, transcripts, and genomic sequence), view the results in graphic and tabular format, and download the data.

 # Running the ensembl-client application